islandstream/islandstream.github.io/_posts/2018-10-30-everyone-eats.md

 A key facet of a closed-loop, transparent food source would be that food production should be local and accessible to the local population of a city or urban environment, where resource is scarce and/or in high demand.

-This means bringing food production and the handling of food waste / recycling of products and equipment into the bounds of the city.
+This means bringing food production and the handling of food waste / recycling of products and maintenence of equipment into the bounds of the city.
 It also raises questions about who would be the best custodians of a system like this.

 The current system is created, propagated and maintained by broken and top-heavy, linear systems of food production, the smallest output of which is the food on our tables.
 Large, global, profit-focused companies can hide their wasteful habits in an inefficient chain, to get their product to market.
 In doing so they literally kick the can down the road.
 I would like our solution to be one that removes or disrupts some of this power or at the very least offers a way to improve the inefficiencies of the current system.
 The problem I have with the latter approach is that we are layering incongruencies and complexity onto buisness models which are driven by sector dominance and muscle power, in which baseline profit are the primry drivers of invention, over sustainability and human dignity or well-being.